Kyle Isbel Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.71 team ERA that ranks No. 1 among all league pitching staffs.
+- The Mariners have a 3.72 team ERA that ranks No. 1 among all MLB pitching staffs.

-- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (136 total, 1.1 per game).
+- Mariners pitchers combine to allow the fourth-fewest home runs in baseball (137 total, 1.1 per game).

-- His last appearance was on Saturday against the Houston Astros, when the righty threw 6 1/3 scoreless innings while giving up two hits.
+- The righty's last time out came on Saturday against the Houston Astros, when he tossed six innings, surrendering two earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.